-- Toothpaste for dogs only.
+- Use "toothpaste for dogs only".
 This toothpaste is specifically formulated for your dog.
-You can buy it from your vet or pet store in dog friendly flavors like beef or chicken!
+You can buy it from your vet or pet store in such dog friendly flavors like beef or chicken!
 DO NOT use human toothpaste which can harm your pet.

 How To Brush Your Dog’s Teeth:

-- Second, lift up your dogs lip with your fingers.
-You may try brushing their gums with your finger at first or try a finger brush.
+- Second, lift up your dog's lip with your fingers.
+You may try brushing their gums with just your finger at first, or try a finger brush.
 Let them get used to the feel of your fingers in their mouth.
 This may take them awhile to get used to and can be practiced several times before actually brushing their teeth with a brush.

 - Next, gently brush your dog's teeth.
 Use a soft toothbrush on the outside of your dog's teeth in circular motions just as you would with your own teeth.
 Hopefully, your dog will eventually let you open their mouth to brush the inside teeth too.